OpenBB-finance/OpenBB/gamestonk_terminal/README.md

 ---

-There are currently four options to install the terminal:
+There are currently four options to install the terminal:s

 - using Installer: recommended if you just want to use the terminal
 - using Python: recommended if you want to develop new features